Causal graphical model reading group 2020

 3.2 Directed Acyclic Graphs (DAGs)

-A DAG is graph with directed edges, and no cycles. (you cannot return to the same starting node travelling only forward along the arrows.)
+A DAG is a graph with directed edges, and no cycles. (you cannot return to the same starting node travelling only forward along the arrows.)

 Has an obvious interpretation in terms of causal graphs.
 Familiar from structural equation models.